 Students are accepted during a meeting of the Admissions Committee.
 The Committee assesses a pool of applicants curated by the admissions staff and then decides which of the applicants will be accepted into the program being selected for.
 The student's Quantic School of Business and Technology profile is then edited to reflect this acceptance, triggering an email that informs the student of their acceptance and the next steps they need to take to confirm their enrollment.

 Conditions of Full Acceptance

-Conditions of full acceptance and the deadlines to meet those conditions are dependent upon program type:
+These are the conditions of full acceptance and the deadlines to meet those conditions: